martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 After a valid HTTP response, the user agent navigates to the transfer target URL or any resource that was included in any redirections.

-Any valid HTTP response, successful or not, MAY cause data associated with the content-based origin to be cleared as though clear-site-data were invoked
+Any valid HTTP response, successful or not, MUST cause data associated with the content-based origin to be cleared as though clear-site-data were invoked
 {{CLEAR-DATA}}.